mvc5/mvc5.github.io/overview/action-controller.md

     return $controller ? $this->call($controller, $argv) : null;
 }
 ```
 A controller is a function, it can also be [middleware](#middleware), or an [event](https://github.com/mvc5/mvc5/blob/master/src/Event/Event.php), or a [plugin](#plugins) that [resolves](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L477) to a [callable](http://php.net/manual/en/language.types.callable.php) function.
-If the value returned from the controller is not null and is not a [Http\Response](https://github.com/mvc5/mvc5/blob/master/src/Http/Response.php), it will be [set](https://github.com/mvc5/mvc5/blob/master/src/Response/Dispatch.php#L78) as the value of the response body for the remaining components to transform into a value that can be sent to the client.
+If the value returned from the controller is not null and is not a [Http\Response](https://github.com/mvc5/mvc5/blob/master/src/Http/Response.php), it will be [set](https://github.com/mvc5/mvc5/blob/master/src/Response/Dispatch.php#L78) as the [body](https://github.com/mvc5/mvc5/blob/master/src/Http/Config/Response.php#L18) of the [response](https://github.com/mvc5/mvc5/blob/master/src/Http/Response.php) for the remaining components to transform into a value that can be sent to the client by the [web](https://github.com/mvc5/mvc5/blob/master/config/service.php#L79) function.
 ```php
 'web' => [
     'route\dispatch',